 - Encourage the victim to report the incident to the local police and/or the Rape Victim Advocate in the State Attorney's Office; and

-- Assist the victim in receiving counseling and guidance through the Counseling Center.
+- Assist the victim in receiving counseling and guidance through Student Counseling Services.

 The Office of Public Safety will, if requested, assist the victim in notifying local police.
 If the victim chooses not to report the incident to local law enforcement, the university must report the incident to the Rape Victim Advocate's office in keeping with federal legislation.
 The university will give the victim the choice of providing his/her name to the Rape Victim Advocate's office.
 The university will not provide the victim's name without the victim's permission.
 The Rape Victim Advocate can explain the system and give needed support so that the victim is comfortable with whatever decision is ultimately reached.